 - Pain at the bottom of the heel that may radiate into the arch - Swelling at the base of the heel - Pain on standing up first thing in the morning - Pain on standing up after resting - Pain that may come and go, or be constantly present.
-Often pain can ease a few minutes after you start to walk around - Pain can range from a mild discomfort to an intense stabbing pain
+Often pain can ease a few minutes after you start to walk - Pain can range from a mild discomfort to an intense stabbing pain

-As injury to the plantar fascia can worsen, this condition must be effectively treated in a timely manner to prevent further development of symptoms.
+As the damage to the plantar fascia can worsen, this condition must be effectively managed to prevent a partial tear, or even the complete rupture, of the fascia.

 It is also important to obtain an accurate diagnosis as the symptoms of other conditions may closely match the symptoms of plantar fasciitis.
-Medically, we refer to these symptoms as Plantar Heel Pain due to the numerous potential causes.
-A specific diagnosis of plantar fasciitis is normally not applied unless there is clear confirmation that the Plantar fascia is the primary cause of symptoms.
+An example is Abductor Hallucis Tendinopathy, where the Abductor Hallucis muscle shares a similar insertion point at the bottom of the heel with the plantar fascia so also produces heel pain.